-The proposed charter amendment would establish an official compensation package for the mayor and city councilors.
+The proposed charter amendment would establish anpermit the mayor and city councilors to use travel rewards programs as their official compensation package for the mayor and city councilors. .

 Sherwood's Charter states, "The mayor and councilors shall not be compensated but may be reimbursed for actual and reasonable expenses."
 Reimbursement of expenses that are currently authorized is limited only to those expenses personally paid while conducting the public body's business.